-IFS and CIPFA jointly support the maintenance and updating of the model.
-They work with representatives of local government, including the DCN, to disseminate the model to councils.
+IFS maintains and updates the model, and this work, as well as the hosting of the model, is funded by the ESRC through Impact Acceleration Account (IAA) funding.
+IFS works with CIPFA and representatives of local government, including the DCN, to disseminate the model to councils.